mmesiti/Recorder.jl/README.md

-One might argue that such code *defines itself*, and if we so believe, the correctness of a new version of the code can be checked with regression tests that check that, for given inputs, output and side effects are the same as for the old code.
+One might argue that such code *defines itself*, and if we so believe, the correctness of a new version of the code can be checked with characterisation tests that check that, for given inputs, output and side effects are the same as for the old code.